ade-palmer/mealplanner-Public-/README.md

 # Meal Planner (Public)

-This app has been written in .Net Core 3 MVC.
+This app has been written in .Net Core 3 MVC to help share your weekly meal planner with friends and family.
 I managed to play with Bootstrap SCSS Compilers alongside many .Net Core features.

 **Demo:** http://mealplanner365.com/MealPlan/0c1574aa-a75a-4b57-bbfa-e63cac9c4a96